-At the beginning, you study global challenges and social economic theories.
-Besides acquiring basic methodological skills, SEEP will provide you with foundational knowledge about the philosophical underpinnings of natural and social science.
-You will become familiar with how to analyse the concepts and assumptions of paradigms that inform economic policies and are reproduced by institutional actors.
+At the beginning, students study global challenges and socioeconomic theories in detail.
+Besides acquiring basic methodological skills, SEEP students obtain solid knowledge about the philosophical dimensions of economics.
+They become familiar with the underlying assumptions and social paradigms that underlie economic policies and are reproduced by institutional actors.

-Topics covered include: 1) growth theories and concepts of development; (2) behavioural economics and indidividual action; and (3) legal frameworks, instituions and governnence covering legal aspects of international organisations.
-During the second semester, you start your two chosen concentration areas.
+The socioeconomic theories cover (1) macroeconomics, enriched by concepts on well-being and development; (2) behavioral economics and institutional economics of action; and (3) relevant legal frameworks and modes of governance from an institutional economic and public law perspective.
+During the second semester, students gain a profound understanding of their two chosen concentration areas.